 - In a separate bowl, combine evaporated milk and instant espresso powder.
 Add mixture to pan.

 - Cook over medium heat, stirring constantly until completely smooth.
 Stir in maple syrup.

 - It's super important to stir the sauce as the caramels melt.
 This will keep it from burning.

 - If you don't want to add instant espresso powder, you can leave it out.
 It adds just a hint of coffee or "mocha" flavor.
 You can use instant coffee, but the flavor will be even more mild and may not come through.

 - Add a teaspoon of vanilla extract and/or ½ teaspoon cinnamon for a flavor variation.

-- Store in an airtight container in the refrigerator for one week.
+- Store in an airtight container in the refrigerator for 2-3 weeks.